-Uniting is established under By-law 4.1.2(a) of the Uniting Church in Australia Synod of NSW and the ACT, as an institution with responsibility for the social justice, community services, and related chaplaincy work of the Church.
-It has the regulatory responsibilities of a Public Benevolent Institution (PBI), which reflects its main purpose to be the relief of poverty and distress, operating within the mission and ethos of the Church.
+Uniting is established under By-law 4.1.2(a) of the Uniting Church in Australia Synod of NSW and the ACT, as an institution for the Ministry Area of Social Responsibility, which includes social justice, community services, and related chaplaincy work of the Church.
+It has the regulatory responsibilities of a Public Benevolent Institution (PBI), which reflects its main purpose to provide benevolent relief for people suffering from poverty, sickness, distress, misfortune, destitution or helplessness, operating within the mission and ethos of the Church.

 Members of the Board are appointed by the Synod Standing Committee, in accordance with the requirements of the Synod By-laws.

 The overall Board size is maintained at no more than 11 members, including the General Secretary of the NSW.ACT Synod (compared with the approved maximum Board size of 12).
 Each member is appointed for up to a 3-year term, with a maximum of 3 terms (9 years).
 The Chair of the Board is an ex officio member of the Synod Standing Committee.

 Board members are recruited from within the Church and the wider community, bringing varied backgrounds and experience for the necessary breadth and depth of knowledge required to meet the Board’s responsibilities and objectives.
 Recruitment is undertaken by reference to a board skills matrix.